TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/019 Add Todo Service.md

 # Service for Handling Todos

 We start by defining the interfaces.
-Then the implementation
+Then the implementation.

 ## Interfaces

 We need to be able to retrieve users, so that we can select an assignee.
-That already exists in the IUserService.
+That already exists in the `IUserService`.

-We also need a new interface, ITodoService.
+We also need a new interface, "ITodoService".
 Create this in HttpClients/ClientInterfaces.

 It needs a method to create Todos.
 It does not need to return anything.
 And the argument is the `TodoCreationDto` we already have.